 Tax Filing Guide For Self-Employed or Freelancers

 For freelancers and self-employed individuals, taxes are sometimes easy to forget.
-Unlike employed individuals whose taxes are automatically deducted from their paycheck along with benefits like health insurance and SSS contributions, take home pay tends to be a bit higher for the self employed.
+Unlike employed individuals whose taxes are automatically deducted from their paycheck along with benefits like health insurance and SSS contributions, take home pay tends to be a bit higher for the self-employed.
 Thus, it’s tempting to just pocket all of that money every payday and move on.
-But unless you want the Bureau of Internal Revenue (BIR) to come knocking at your door, it’s wise to set aside a chunk of those funds to pay Uncle Sam his due.
+But unless you want the Bureau of Internal Revenue (BIR) to come knocking at your door, it’s wise to set aside a chunk of those funds to pay your taxes.

 Who are considered as self-employed?